ibm-cloud-docs/ContinuousDelivery/bitbucket_integration.md

 ## Learn more about Bitbucket
 {: #learn_more_bitbucket}

-To learn more about Bitbucket, see the [Bitbucket article](https://www.ibm.com/cloud/garage/content/code/tool_bitbucket/){: external} on the IBM Cloud Garage Method.
+To learn more about Bitbucket, see the [Bitbucket Cloud resources](https://support.atlassian.com/bitbucket-cloud/resources/){: external}.